twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 L|1|N
 ```

-An ASTM message is an ordered list of lines called records.
-A record is an ordered list of fields.
-A Field Separator separates fields; in this case, a pipe character is used (|).
-Each record starts with a Record Type ID, such as O, for the Order record.
-The Record Type ID identifies what data is contained in each record.
+An ASTM message is composed of lines called records, each of which is a list of fields separated by a pipe character (|).
+Every record begins with a Record Type ID, like O, for the Order record, which indicates the type of data contained in that record.

 # Field Separator

-Let's begin with an ASTM Order record with only the essential parts and nothing else.
+Let's start with an ASTM Order record containing only essential information and nothing more.

 ```ASTM
 O|1|SID101||ABORH|||||||||||CENTBLOOD